cms-sw/cmssw/HeterogeneousCore/SonicTriton/test/README.md

 # SONIC TritonClient tests

-A test producer `TritonImageProducer` is available.
+Test producers `TritonImageProducer` and `TritonGraphProducer` are available.
-It generates an arbitrary image for ResNet50 inference and prints the resulting classifications.
+They generate arbitrary inputs for inference (with ResNet50 or Graph Attention Network, respectively) and print the resulting output.

 To run the tests, a local Triton server can be started using Docker.
 (This may require superuser permission.)